fosskers/aura/README.md

     aura --save

 Restore a saved record.
-Rolls back and uninstalls packages as necessary :
+Rolls back and uninstalls packages as necessary:

     aura --restore